urbancamo/urbancamo.github.io/casio-basic/doc/commands/PRINT_HASH.md

 ## PRINT#

 ### Purpose
-Outputs data to a sequential file
+Outputs data to a sequential file.

 ### Format
 ```basic